bazel-xcode/xchammer/Docs/BazelForiOSDevelopers.md

 for those compilers.
 For the native c++ rules, this is relied upon to configure the many flags required for cross compilation.

-For most iOS projects, updating isn't generally required but it gives full control over compiler invocations, and replacing the compiler being invoked.
-Please see the [toolchain
+For most iOS projects, configuring the c++ toolchain isn't required.
+Defining a custom toolchain is useful to gives full control over compiler invocations or to customize the compiler being invoked.
+Please see the [toolchain documentation](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html) to learn more.
-documentation](https://docs.bazel.build/versions/master/tutorial/cc-toolchain-config.html)
-to learn more.